HOME | My Story | Diagnosis | Treatment | Conclusion | About |

 Rottweiler Redwood's Krest's Basra

-13 month of age.
-Legs are pointing outward.
-Proportionally, paws are big.
-Feet are sagging or arching down.
+leg position.
+Legs are still pointing outward.
+Feet are sagging or

 Rottweiler Redwood's Krest's Basra